folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Dear God, please forgive me, you knowin' how hard I tried" > Forgiveness in the New Testament

 * Kendrick's final request is for God to grant him forgiveness.
-In case God might not be included to forgive kendrick, Kendrick tried to justify himself by pointing out how hard he has tried to do what's right.
+In case God might not be inclined to forgive him, Kendrick tries to justify himself by pointing out how hard he has tried to do what's right.

-* The request for God's forgviness echos the Lord's Prayer, which includes the following request:
+* The request for God's forgiveness echoes the Lord's Prayer, which includes the following request:

   * ***Forgive us** our transgressions (i.e. violations of trust)
   **as we forgive** those who transgress against us (i.e. violate our trust)*